WyzzR/Battleship/README.md

-# battleship

-Battleship game using CLI
+# battleship game using CLI